MicrosoftDocs/cpp-docs/docs/standard-library/set-class.md

 ## <a name="contains"></a> contains

-Checks if there is an element the specified key in the `set`.
+Checks if there's an element the specified key in the `set`.

 ```cpp
 [[nodiscard]] bool contains(const K& key) const;